kashif-bokhari/kashif-bokhari/README.md

 - 👋 Hi, I’m @kashif-bokhari
-- 👀 I’m interested in Cyber Security
+- 👀 I’m a Blue Team enthusiast in cyber security
-- 🌱 I’m currently learning Ethical Hacking
 - 💞️ I’m looking to collaborate on Security Project

 <!---